-These classes may be selected from upper-level division courses numbered 300-499 in any academic area.
-However, students must meet all prerequisites or obtain written consent from the instructor.
+These courses may be selected from courses numbered 300-499 in any academic area.
+However, the students must meet all prerequisites and/or consent of the instructor which may be required.

 Unrestricted Courses or Credits

-Students may earn remaining credit by completing additional courses (upper and/or lower-level) or by presenting CLEP or military credits.
-Standard awards for credit are possible upon review of certifications and licenses that the WV Regents BA Degree Program has established as credit-bearing.
+Students may earn remaining credit by completing additional courses (upper and/or lower) or by presenting CLEP or military credits.
+Standard awards for credit are possible upon review of certifications and licenses that the WV RBA Degree Program has established as credit bearing.